 - Click the Edit button.
 The Edit Content area opens.

-- Drag a Column Component to the page.
+Drag a Column Component to the page.
 The Columns Picker panel opens.

-For more information about the Column Component, see:
+For more information about the Column Component, see: Adding Columns.

 2 Changing component visibility

-The next step is to set the Column Component to display only on mobile devices.
+Next, set the Column Component to display only on mobile devices.

 - Hover the mouse pointer on the Column Component.